 |Departments and Programs||Bachelor's||Master's||Doctoral||Total|

 The undergraduate program educational objectives embody the expected accomplishments of graduates during their first few years following graduation.
-The program education objectives of the Department of Civil and Environmental Engineering as adopted by the CEET faculty, CEET Advisory Council, and the CEET Student Advisory Council are as follows:
+The program education objectives of the Department of Civil, Environmental, and Construction Engineering as adopted by the ConE faculty, ConE Advisory Council, and the ConE Student Advisory Council are as follows:

 - Have a strong personal sense of professionalism and pride in their chosen career field

 - Engage in professional service, such as participation in a professional society and community service